 Off the Beaten Path: Food & Culture in Queens

-Queens is probably my favorite borough in New York.
+Quick note: Queens is probably my favorite borough in New York.
 It lacks the freneticness of Manhattan and the relentless hipper-than-thou feel of North Brooklyn.
-It’s underrated as hell, and you should definitely save one of your 5 days in New York for it.
-I’m going to lead you through all my favorite parts of it on a one-day epic Queens itinerary.
+It’s underrated as hell, and you should definitely save one of your 5 days in New York City for it.
+I’m going to lead you through all my favorite parts of it on a one-day epic Queens tour.

 Start your day with a scenic gondola ride in New York — all for the price of a MetroCard swipe (that’ll be $2.75, unless the MTA has further price-gouged since I was in NYC last June, which is quite probable).
 You’ll be taking the Roosevelt Island Tram, which has an entrance in the Upper East Side of Manhattan on 60th street and 2nd Avenue (closest subway stop: Lexington Ave-59th St., NQR or 456 trains), with excellent views of both Uptown and Long Island City.